sergitkeshelashvili/Databricks_SparkFlow_Analytics/README.md

 ---

-✨ With SparkFlow Analytics, raw ERP & CRM data is transformed into a **scalable, analytics-ready warehouse** that powers **data-driven business insights**.
+✨ With SparkFlow Analytics, raw ERP & CRM data is transformed into a **scalable, analytics-ready lakehouse** that powers **data-driven business insights**.